Maryland voters turn out in force for election: ‘He needs to go’

 Stephen Kim, of Rockville, said he voted against both measures to change the council structure because he worried that they would add more red tape to the legislative process.
 While advocates say increasing the council size will improve representation for a county that has grown in population, Kim, 40, said “that’s just a political tool.”

-Council member Evan Glass (D-At Large), who spearheaded Question C, said it’s unfortunate that the presidential election drowned out attention for down-ballot initiatives that have the potential to more directly affect residents.
+Council member Evan Glass (D-At Large), who spearheaded Question C, said it is unfortunate that the presidential election drowned out attention for down-ballot initiatives that have the potential to more directly affect residents.

-Nonetheless, he added, “I will always put my faith in the voters. . . .
-Ultimately, they’ll make the right decision.”
+Nonetheless, he added, “I will always put my faith in the voters … Ultimately, they’ll make the right decision.”

 Erin Cox and Maya Smith contributed to this report.